queerviolet/exercise.therapist/README.md

 You'll have to figure out how to represent the user's name in the response strings, since you won't know it until the user types it.
-A common strategy is to say "I think that's very insightful, %{name}", and then use the [string formatting operator](http://ruby-doc.org//core-2.2.0/String.html#method-i-25) to substitute the name before you print it.
+A common strategy for problems like this is to store a template string like `"I think that's very insightful, %{name}"`, and then use the [string formatting operator](http://ruby-doc.org//core-2.2.0/String.html#method-i-25) to substitute the name before you print it.

 ## 3. A robot that truly understands you ##